-The company takes state-of-the-art measures to ensure the continuous availability and resilience of confidential information and personal data.
+The company takes state-of-the-art measures to ensure the continuous availability and resilience of information, applications and systems.
 The objective of the measures implemented is to ensure permanent protection against data loss, incidents or other damaging events.

-To achieve this objective, IT systems used for storing personal data are stored in ISO/IEC 27001 certified data centers.
+To achieve this objective, IT Desaster Recovery, Business Continuity and Back-Up concepts are available.
 Among other things, this ensures that all relevant server systems are connected to uninterruptible power supplies (UPS) and that sufficient redundancies are in place as fail-safe measures.

 Additionally, the systems are integrated into a comprehensive system and network monitoring system so that it is possible to respond promptly to failures in the event of a malfunction.
 From an organizational point of view, a proven backup & recovery concept is in place so that it is possible to restore operationally critical IT systems and data in the shortest possible time.
 Backup operations are controlled and logged.
 External backup media are always encrypted.
 Additionally, recovery tests for data recovery are carried out at regular intervals.
 The data center is audited at regular intervals so that the correct implementation of the measures adopted can be verified.